djangopbx/djangopbx-docs/README.md

 The objective of this repository is to provide documentation for the DjabgoPBX project.
 Documents in this repository are built in the .rst format with Sphinx.

 ### Getting Started
 You will need Git.
-Have a look at the link below in Useful Resources.
+Have a look at the links below in Useful Resources.

 #### Setting Up the Documentation Locally
 Assuming that you have [Python](www.python.org) alrady installed, install Sphinx locally: